aimms/documentation/pro/pro-data-man.rst

 Central Case URL's
 ------------------

-You can also programmatically load cases to or save cases from the PRO Central Storage area through existing AIMMS data management functions such as CaseFileLoad and CaseFileSave.
+You can also programmatically load cases to or save cases from the PRO Central Storage area through existing AIMMS data management functions such as `CaseFileLoad` and `CaseFileSave`.
 The case URL for cases stored in the PRO Central Storage area consists of the prefix "PRO:" (to indicate to the AIMMS Case Manager that the case should be saved in the PRO Central Storage area), followed by the path in the central storage area.

 User and Shared Case Shortcuts
 ------------------------------

 The PRO User Cases and PRO Shared Cases are just shortcuts to folders into the central storage area:

-* PRO User Cases is a shortcut to the path /UserData/environment/user-name/Cases/project-name
+* PRO User Cases is a shortcut to the path `/UserData/environment/user-name/Cases/project-name`
-* PRO Shared Cases is a shortcut to the path /PublicData/Cases/
+* PRO Shared Cases is a shortcut to the path `/PublicData/Cases/`

 Transferring Files